;

 3

-Select three courses at the 500- or 600-level with ENG or HUM prefixes.
+Select two courses at the 500- or 600-level with ENG or HUM prefixes.

 ENG 515Using Literature to Address Social and Emotional Learning